mrezabayat/iamsorush/content/posts/yagni-kiss-principle.md

 ## KISS

 KISS stands for “Keep It Simple, Stupid”.
 Simple is opposite to complex and entangled.
 The code you write should be easy to understand by others and yourself.
 You might work with other developers in a project, or at some point in future you hand over the code, in either case you don’t want to bother others much.
-Moreover, you may be busy on another project for a few months and you come back to your code and say “what the hell I did here”.
+Moreover, you may be busy on another project for a few months and you come back to your code and say “what the hell did I do here”.
 Being simple is subjective and relative to situations.
 However, there are a few points that help you to keep a code simple.

 1-	Do not purposefully make the design complex to show you are smart i.e. do not create puzzles.
 For example, instead of